becarpenter/book6/3. Coexistence with Legacy IPv4/Translation.md

 resources are available only on IPv4 and some client applications may *require* IPv4.
 Hence, a pure IPv6-only environment is unrealistic for the foreseeable future.
-In some situations, tunneling (as described above) is sufficient, but in others translation between IPv6 and IPv4 is unavoidable.
-For example, when providing IPv4 as a Service (IPv4aaS), a typical scenario will:
+In some situations, tunneling (as described above) is sufficient, but typically translation between IPv6 and IPv4 is unavoidable.
+Especially, when providing IPv4 as a Service (IPv4aaS), a typical scenario will:

 1. Let IPv6 native traffic flow directly between the client and the